dotnet/runtime/docs/design/features/byreflike-generics.md

 throw
 ```

-The `Reflection.Emit` API will be updated to respect ByRefLike support in Generics.
-The current Reflection API requires boxing of all types which makes usage of ByRefLike types impossible.
-Until the Reflection API can fully support ByRefLike types, this feature must be blocked when using Reflection.
-For example, API calls such as `MakeGenericType` / `MakeGenericMethod` will be invalid when `T` is ByRefLike.
+Adding `gpAcceptByRefLike` to the metadata of a Generic parameter will be considered a non-breaking binary change.

+Enumerating of constructors/methods on `Span<T>` and `ReadOnlySpan<T>` may throw `TypeLoadException` if `T` is a ByRefLike type.
+See "Troublesome APIs" above for the list of APIs that cause this condition.

 ## Special IL Sequences

 The following are IL sequences involving the `box` instruction.
-They are used in scenario optimizations and shall continue to be valid, even with ByRefLike types, in cases where the result can be computed at JIT time and elided safely.
-They will be added to the ECMA-335 addendum.
+They are used for common C# language constructs and shall continue to be valid, even with ByRefLike types, in cases where the result can be computed at JIT time and elided safely.
+The conditions where each sequence is elided are described below and each condition will be added to the ECMA-335 addendum.

-`box` ; `unbox.any`
+`box` ; `unbox.any` &ndash; The box target type is equal to the unboxed target type.

-`box` ; `br_true/false`
+`box` ; `br_true/false` &ndash; The box target type is non-`Nullable<T>`.

-`box` ; `isinst` ; `unbox.any`
+`box` ; `isinst` ; `unbox.any` &ndash; The box, `isint`, and unbox target types are all equal.

-`box` ; `isinst` ; `br_true/false`
+`box` ; `isinst` ; `br_true/false` &ndash; The box target type is equal to the unboxed target type or the box target type is `Nullable<T>` and target type equalities can be computed.